vga-group/taa-kdop-optimizer/README.md

   presents a faster way to evaluate the vertices of a k-DOP, which could be used for this.
 * Make image optimizer fast enough to evaluate all 3x3 neighborhoods instead of sampling a subset
 * Support EXR or some other high bit depth format for image optimizer
+* HLSL version of kdop_clipping.glsl for easier copy/pasting

 Pull requests are welcome!